Level: PGY2, PGY3, PGY4 and PGY5

 - The resident is expected to demonstrate knowledge of regulations pertaining to handling and storage of research data pertaining to individual patients.

 Health Care Advocate

-- The resident is expected to understands the importance of incorporating research ethics, with particular attention to patient confidentiality, in project design
+- The resident is expected to understand the importance of incorporating research ethics, with particular attention to patient confidentiality in project design.

 - The resident is expected to critically appraise the scientific literature, incorporating findings into the design and presentation of the research project.

 - The resident is expected to transmit research findings to fellow trainees and the academic community when needed in different settings

 - The resident is expected to demonstrate concern and respect for others as well as sensitivity to gender/ethnic and other social issues, with members of the research team.